DenverArtMuseum/mayer-2023/content/pillsbury.md

 [^16]: Francis Henry Taylor to the Members of the Board of Trustees, October 23, 1952, MMA Archives.

-[^17]: Joanne Pillsbury, “The Pan-American: Nelson Rockefeller and the Arts of Ancient Latin America,” *The Metropolitan Museum of Art Bulletin* 72, no. 1 (Summer 2014): 18–27.
+[^17]: Joanne Pillsbury, “The Pan-American: Nelson Rockefeller and the Arts of Ancient Latin America,” *The Metropolitan Museum of Art Bulletin* 72, no. 1 (2014): 18–27.

 [^18]: Elizabeth Easby prepared two reports: The first, in 1952 (“Summary Report on M.M.A.
 Collection of pre-Columbian Art”), was followed by a more formal, illustrated report in 1952 {JOANNE, IS THIS SUPPOSED TO BE THE SAME YEAR AS ABOVE?
 IF SO, MAYBE INSTEAD: illustrated report LATER THAT YEAR} (“Works of Art in the Pre-Columbian Collection of the Metropolitan Museum of Art”).
 Her reports built on an earlier report by “Miss Gash,” prepared in 1942, in response to a request from the Department of State in Washington for an inventory of Latin American holdings in US museums.